 I’ve listed some of the varieties that you can consider growing in your container garden.

-When is the best time to plant pumpkins?
+2. Select the best time to plant pumpkins

 Pumpkins are a warm-season plant so it’s best to grow them in spring/summer when the temperature is above 65 degrees Fahrenheit.